Serapieum-of-alex/Hapi/docs/HBV.md

 ![HBV Component](../img/HBV_buckets.png)
 [Bergström, 1992]

 ## Snow
 The snow routine controls snow accumulation and melt.
-The precipitation accumulates as snow when the air temperature drops below a threshold value (TT). snow accumulation is adjusted by a free parameter, Sfcf, the snowfall correction factor.
+The precipitation accumulates as snow when the air temperature drops below a temperature threshold value (TT). snow accumulation is adjusted by a free parameter, Sfcf, the snowfall correction factor.

+If temperature is TT, precipitation occurs as snowfall, and is added to the dry snow component within the snow pack.
+Otherwise it ends up in the free water reservoir, which represents the liquid water content of the snow pack.
+Between the two components of the snow pack, interactions take place, either through snow melt (if temperatures are above a threshold TT) or through snow refreezing (if temperatures are below threshold TT).

-Melt starts with temperatures above the threshold, TT, according to a simple degree-day
+Melting starts with temperatures above the threshold, TT, according to a simple degree-day
 ```
-MELT = Cfmax * (T - TT)
+Snow MELT = Cfmax * (T - TT) ; temp > TT
+Snow Refreezing = Cfr * Cfmax * (TT - T ) ; temp < TT

-where: MELT = snowmelt (mm/day)
+where: Snow MELT & Snow Refreezing are in (mm/day)
 Cfmax = degree-day factor (mm/°C · day)
 TT = temperature threshold (C).
 ```
-The liquid water holding capacity of snow has to be exceeded before any runoff is generated.
+The maximum capacity of liquid water the snow can hold (holding water capacity WHC) has to be exceeded before any runoff is generated.
 A refreezing coefficient, which is used to refreeze free water in the snow if snowmelt is interrupted.

 The snow routine of the HBV model has primarily four free parameters that have to be estimated by calibration: TT, Cfmax, cfr, cwh·

+.. digraph:: Linking
+	Muskingum Routing -> Muskingum.md

 ## Soil moisture
 The soil moisture accounting routine computes an index of the wetness of the entire basin and integrates interception and soil moisture storage.
 Soil moisture subroutine is controlled by three free parameters, FC, BETA and LP.
 FC (Field capacity) is the maximum soil moisture storage in the basin and BETA determines the relative contribution to runoff from a millimeter of rain or snowmelt at a given soil moisture deficit.